milkcircle/milkcircle.github.io/_posts/2018-12-29-phlebotomy.md

 and i wonder whether
 this pain will ever subside
 whether the freshets will ever fill
-whether i will ever trust another person to lay their hand atop mine again
+whether i will ever trust another person to lay their hand on mine again